NorisTalaban/Hybrid_Agentic_Surveillance_and_Evaluation/README.md

 ### 1. PERCEPTION

-**Scanner (Agent 00)** — Searches for new crises worldwide via web search.
+**Scanner (Agent 00)** Searches for new crises worldwide via web search.
 Sonnet performs 3-4 web searches, synthesizing results into structured JSON.
 ValidatorC filters in two passes: first discards crises older than 90 days, then Haiku verifies they are real and active (not historical or speculative).
 SeedWriter persists to DB.
 Runs weekly.

-**Collector (Agent 01)** — Collects news from GNews API across 5 categories: conflicts, disasters, politics, health, top headlines.
-No LLM — pure HTTP with URL deduplication.
+**Collector (Agent 01)** Collects news from GNews API across 5 categories: conflicts, disasters, politics, health, top headlines.
+No LLM, pure HTTP with URL deduplication.
 Produces 30-44 articles per run.
 Runs every 6 hours.

 ### 2. UNDERSTANDING

-**Classifier (Agent 02)** — Receives raw articles and transforms them into structured events.
+**Classifier (Agent 02)** --> Receives raw articles and transforms them into structured events.
 Haiku reads each article and decides: is this a crisis?
 If so, it fills in type, severity (1-10), countries involved with roles, location, keywords.
 Sonnet audits each batch and sends only corrections (not the full output).
 Python applies corrections, validating that type and severity are DB-allowed values.
 Processes in batches of 15.

-**ValidatorA** — Python checkpoint: verifies required fields, ISO-2 country codes, severity in range 1-10, valid type.
+**ValidatorA** --> Python checkpoint: verifies required fields, ISO-2 country codes, severity in range 1-10, valid type.
 Organization codes (EU, NATO, G7, OPEC) are remapped to the first real country in the event.
 Hard fail blocks the event, soft fail logs and lets through.

-**Matcher (Agent 03)** — For each event decides: does it belong to an existing crisis, is it a new crisis, or is it a duplicate?
-Sonnet reasons on context — country overlap alone is not enough.
+**Matcher (Agent 03)** --> For each event decides: does it belong to an existing crisis, is it a new crisis, or is it a duplicate?
+Sonnet reasons on context, country overlap alone is not enough.
 Python validates 6 things before every write: does the crisis_id exist in DB?
 Does the event_id exist?
 Is severity between 1-10?
 Is the status canonical?
 Is the type valid?
 Is the source allowed?
 Crisis severity is recalculated as the median of the last 48h of events.

-**ValidatorB** — Detects duplicate crises: same country, same type, similar name (>80% overlap).
+**ValidatorB** --> Detects duplicate crises: same country, same type, similar name (>80% overlap).
 If confirmed, performs auto-merge: moves events and connections from the duplicate to the original, then deletes the duplicate.

-**Connector (Agent 04)** — Analyzes all active crises and maps country-to-country relationships across 8 types: military attack, sanction, trade cut, aid, alliance, disruption, refugee flow, diplomatic break.
+**Connector (Agent 04)** -->Analyzes all active crises and maps country-to-country relationships across 8 types: military attack, sanction, trade cut, aid, alliance, disruption, refugee flow, diplomatic break.
 Each run regenerates everything from scratch and diffs against the DB: new connections inserted, existing ones updated, missing ones deactivated.
 Sonnet audits and removes weak ones.

 ### 3. INTELLIGENCE

-**Analyst (Agent 05)** — Produces in-depth analyses for crises with severity ≥ 7: evolution scenarios with probabilities, historical precedents, key actors, indicators to watch.
+**Analyst (Agent 05)** -->Produces in-depth analyses for crises with severity ≥ 7: evolution scenarios with probabilities, historical precedents, key actors, indicators to watch.
 Uses RAG with 8 academic documents on conflict theory, escalation, and crisis management.
 Only analyzes crises with new events since the last analysis.
 Max 3 per run.
-Sonnet evaluates quality — if the score is below 5, the analysis is discarded.
+Sonnet evaluates quality; if the score is below 5, the analysis is discarded.

-**Verifier (Agent 06)** — Verifies the real status of crises through fresh web search.
+**Verifier (Agent 06)** --> Verifies the real status of crises through fresh web search.
 Detects resolutions, escalations, de-escalations, and media gaps (the crisis is real but the media stopped covering it).
 Uses RAG with academic frameworks (Fink model and PCMP) to classify the crisis phase.
 Max 3 verifications per day with 60 seconds pause between each.

 ### 4. META

-**Supervisor (Agent 07)** — Two phases.
+**Supervisor (Agent 07)** --> Two phases.
 Python calculates objective metrics from 30 days of runs: success rate, error trend, input/output ratio, costs per agent.
 Then a single Sonnet call analyzes those numbers and looks for systemic patterns: performance drift, correlations between agents, cost anomalies, agents producing zero output.
 Produces health scores, verdicts, and fix recommendations for each agent.

 ---